globus/globus-automate-client/docs/source/cli_docs.rst

 ``globus-automate flow display``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Visualize a local or deployed Flow definition.
-If providing a Flow's ID,
+If providing a Flow’s ID,
-you must have either created the Flow or be present in the Flow's
+You must have either created the Flow or be present in the Flow’s
-"flow_viewers" list to view it.
+“flow_viewers” list to view it.

 **Usage**: